yonikremer/wiki_link_back/README.md

 # The challenge:
-In this challenge, the program gets a url to a wikipedia page (let's call is input_page) and return every output_page that satisfies the following conditions:
+In this challenge, the program gets a url to a wikipedia page (let's call is input_page) and prints every output_page that satisfies the following conditions:
 1. The output_page is a valid url to an active wikipedia page.
 2. The output_page has a link to input_page.
 3. The input_page has a link to output_page.